 Jarbidge

 "102 miles later and behold, Marker 69.
 We were told that as of 2009 Elko County lobbied to have the schoolhouse closed until there were enough children present in town to warrant its opening.
 Right now the population stands at 71.
 But this is summer after all.
 I'm expecting that population to decrease to around 20 or so once the first snows hit.
 I figured now would be good as any time to finger-draw the shape of Nevada in the dust that's collected on our RAV ... a nice indicator (and addition) of how much work it is to get here!
 And prior to this that RAV went through the hand car wash in Elko.
-Silly marker hunters." -- Journal Entry, August 2009
+Silly marker hunters." -- August 2009

 Along Main Street (CR 748) at the Jarbidge School -- Jarbidge